 A festival of lights brings together all of India – Diwali or Deepavali is the much-awaited festival and arguably the biggest of all in India.
 Widely celebrated throughout India by the Hindu diaspora, people from all caste, creed, and religion join in the fun, light-up diyas (small oil lamps) and celebrate together over the five days of the festival.

-Read on to know more about Diwali 2023, the dates, timings, and how different parts of India will be celebrating Diwali this year.
+Read on as Wego provides you everything you need to know about Diwali 2023, the dates, timings, and how different parts of India will be celebrating Diwali this year.

 Diwali 2023 dates

 Here are the dates of Diwali 2023, along with the timings of different pujas that take place over the 5 days.

 *Please note that the timings may be subject to change*

 Dhanteras: 10 November 2023

 Ashvija Krishna Thrayodasi (thirteenth day of the Hindu calendar in the month of Ashvija Krishna) marks the beginning of the festival of lights.
 Dhanteras welcomes the Goddess of Wealth and Prosperity, Devi Laxmi.
 It is customary to clean the house and perform puja for the Goddess.